Tuuliyo/DLMDWWDE/README.md

 # DLMDWWDE - Data Engineering Project: POS Real-Time Integration

 **University Project for Data Engineering**
-This project implements a real-time, data-intensive backend for Point-of-Sale (POS) transactions using a Microservice Architecture.
-The system is built to be reliable, scalable, maintainable, and secure while addressing data protection and governance.
-The project showcases modern data engineering principles, integrating message brokering, monitoring, secrets management, and real-time data processing.
+This project implements a real-time, data-intensive backend for point-of-sale (POS) transactions using a microservice architecture.
+The system is designed to be reliable, scalable, maintainable and secure, while addressing data privacy and governance.
+The project demonstrates modern data engineering principles by integrating message brokering, monitoring, secrets management and real-time data processing.

 ---